aws/chalice/docs/source/topics/events.rst

 events from the AWS Code Commit service.
 The first parameter to the decorator is the event pattern that will be used to filter the events sent to the function.

-See the Cloud Watch Event pattern docs for additional syntax and examples https://amzn.to/2OlqZso
+See the CloudWatch Event pattern docs for additional syntax and examples https://amzn.to/2OlqZso

 The function you decorate must accept a single argument,